-Our director compensation programs are designed to provide an appropriate incentive to attract and retain qualified non-employee Board members and to align their interests with the long-term interests of our stockholders.
+Our director compensation programs are designed to provide an appropriate incentive to attract and retain highly qualified non-employee directors and to align their interests with the long-term interests of our stockholders.
 The Compensation Committee is responsible for reviewing the equity and cash compensation for directors on an annual basis and making recommendations to the Board if it determines changes are needed.
-The Compensation Committee periodically reviews and considers information from its independent compensation consultant regarding the amounts and type of compensation paid to non-employee directors at companies within the same peer group the Compensation Committee utilizes to assess executive compensation.
-For 2018, the Compensation Committee recommended no changes to the director compensation program.
+In March 2019, the Compensation Committee reviewed and considered a report from its independent compensation consultant, Frederic W. Cook & Co., Inc. ("FW Cook"), regarding the amounts and type of compensation paid to non-employee directors and to non-employee directors at companies within the same peer group the Compensation Committee utilizes to assess executive compensation.
+The FW Cook report concluded that total compensation for Amkor's non-employee directors was below the 25th percentile of peers.